Hermzy14/farmingSim/protocol.md

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

+We have chosen to use TCP as our underlying transport protocol, and 9057 as our port number.
+We choose TCP instead of UDP because of the superior reliability.
+We believe it is more important for this application to have reliable data transfer instead of prioritizing speed and efficiency.

 ## The architecture

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.

+We have defined the control-panel nodes as the clients and the sensor/actuator nodes as the servers.
+- The control-panel nodes will initiate communication to request sensor data or send control commands to sensor/actuator nodes.
+- The sensor/actuator nodes will respond to client requests by providing sensor data or executing commands sent by the control-panel nodes.

+The different nodes:
+1. Sensor/Actuator nodes.
+2. Control-Panel nodes.

+The sensor/actuator nodes collect data from sensors like temperature or humidity sensors, and control actuators like fans and heaters.
+The control-panel nodes act as user interfaces for monitoring sensor data and controlling actuators.
+They can send control commands to specific sensor/actuator nodes.
+They will also receive and visualize data from the sensor nodes, like sensor readings and actuator statuses.

 ## The flow of information and events